 So in Spirit given gratitude we confess our sins, our faults our shortcomings knowing what St John said, “God is faithful and just and will forgive our sins and cleanse us from all unrighteousness.”

 With that in mind, we claim this hymn as our own.

 Dear Master, Yours the glory Of each recovered soul.

 Ah, who can tell the story Of love that made us whole?

 Not ours, not ours the merit; To You alone the praise!

 Give us a thankful spirit To serve You all our days.

 Or as Luther put it: “(Jesus) has redeemed me, a lost and condemned creature, purchased and won me from all sins, from death and from the power of the devil; not with gold or silver, but with His holy, precious blood, and with His innocent suffering and death; in order that I might be His own, live under Him in His kingdom, and serve Him in everlasting righteousness, innocence and blessedness…’ To which we say, “This is most certainly true!”
 Amen!

-Note from the Peace Doctor: If you're concerned about peace for yourself, we hope you will drop by our home page before leaving us.
-The Web certainly is full with articles regarding every kind of topic.
-Here is an article we hope will be helpful for peace lovers and those who follow peace stories.
+Note from the Peace Doctor: If you're interested in peace for yourself, please drop by our home page before leaving our site.
+The Internet surely is plentiful with content regarding every kind of subject.
+The foregoing is an article we expect will be helpful for peace lovers and those who are interested in peace articles.